d0tplist/WhatBeans/README.md

 Adds WhatsApp Web to a window in your NetBeans, I know it's not very productive ... but just in case.
 Note: it is necessary to have a license of JxBrowser (At the moment)

 Coming soon for IntelliJ!
-I Prefer IntelliJ btw
+I Prefer IntelliJ btw, Tested on Apache NetBeans IDE Dev 20180206

 ![alt text](https://github.com/d0tplist/WhatBeans/blob/master/captura.png)